raballew/okd-the-hard-way/docs/13-olm.md

 ## Mirror content

+If you do not have access to an account that does not get rate limited at Docker Hub, feel free to skip this section.
+Otherwise make sure that your access token is configured correctly in your `pull-secret.txt` file.

 Mirroring the operator catalog will consume a lot of space.
 Lets make sure that the services node can handle this: